chef-boneyard/chef-web-docs-2016/docs_osc/source/index.rst

 * The :doc:`authentication </auth_authentication>` process ensures that requests can only be made to the |chef server| by authorized users
 * Users, once :doc:`authorized </auth_authorization>` can only perform certain actions.
 * The |chef server| can be :doc:`configured to use SSL </server_security>`.
+* The :doc:`user interface </manage>` can be used to manage clients, cookbooks, data bags, environments, nodes, roles, and users.

 Server Components
 -----------------------------------------------------